Quick & Simple Limited Company Liquidation.

 Can I start a new business after liquidating my limited company?

 Yes, directors are generally free to start new ventures.
 However, you must comply with strict regulations regarding the reuse of the insolvent company's name and ensure that any new business is established legally and transparently.
+We will guide you through this process.

 Is liquidating a limited company lawful?